leesper/holmes/README.md

 * Support levels: debug, info, warn, error, fatal;
 * Can change log file path by passing LogFilePath("./log") to holmes.Start()
 * Generating log files named PROGRAM.YYYY-MM-DD-HH-MM.PID.log
+* Support printing stacks of all go-routines when crashed

 Things you can change
 -----